Brett-Tanner/Journal/2023/Aug_23.md

 - Features

   - Stats page
+    - Adjustments
+      - [] Number of each adjustment applied
+      - [] Total effect on revenue from each (some will be negative)
+        - [] Group any with a magnitude less than a certain amount into a misc data point
+    - Edits
+      - [] Total edits by staff/customers (subtract the total number of creates from updates)
+    - Revenue
+      - [] Pie chart of revenue by student category
+      - [] Pie chart of revenue by time slot/option/adjustment
     - [] Add tabs/pages for the type of stat
     - [] Add school-specific pages for each of the existing stats
   - [] Add a way of uploading images to the S3 bucket from the site